synetica/enlink-decoder/README.md

 ### ATI - Adaptive Transmission Interval

 This is included on enLink devices where an alarm or status feature requires immediate transfer of a radio message.
-The Adaptive feature means the unit will transmit a message at a long interval.
-This *heart-beat* is a normal radio message.
-If an alarm/status condition is detected, a message will be sent immediately.
-If the condition continues, the message will continue to send at a shorter interval, but not any more frequently.
+When a change of alarm state occurs a wireless message is sent immediately, however messages will not be sent more frequently than the **Adaptive Min interval**.
+The **Adaptive Max interval** acts like a heartbeat, so if no change of alarm state occurs then a message is sent at the Adaptive Max interval.

 <div style="page-break-after: always;"></div>